Phoenix metropolitan area: Geography

 As of 2020, the Phoenix Metropolitan area consists of Maricopa and Pinal counties, comprising a total area of about 14,600 square miles.
 Because of the size of counties in Arizona, even though Maricopa and Pinal counties together contain nearly 4.9 million people, most of the area is uninhabited, which gives the MSA an extremely low density compared to other major MSAs in the nation.

 The average elevation in the city itself is about 1100 ft, with the highest point being in South Mountain Park Preserve 2704 ft.The highest point in the two county area is 7657 ft in the Four Peaks mountain range.

 Climate

 Metropolitan Phoenix is notable for its warm, desert climate.
 On average, the area receives about 9 inches of rain annually, with less than 1 inch of snow every decade.
 In total, the region will see about 32 days of measurable precipitation each year.
 The MSA is one of the sunniest major metropolitan areas, receiving 295 days of sunshine, compared to the national average of 205.
-The average July high is about 104 °F (40 °C), with the average January low being about 37 °F (3 °C), still above freezing.
+The average July high is about 104 °F (40 °C), with the average January low being about 36 °F (3 °C), still above freezing.
 Bestplaces gives Metropolitan Phoenix a comfort index of 44/100, which is also the national average.

 Below is a chart showing climate data collected from Sky Harbor Airport.
-Note that due to the vast area covered by the MSA, climates vary throughout the valley.
+Due to the vast area covered by the MSA, climates vary throughout the valley.